Telfast

 You can read the patient information leaflet for Telfast 120mg online.

-Follow your doctor's instruction for taking Telfast.
+Follow your doctor's instructions for taking Telfast.

 The typical dose is one tablet per day (120 mg or 180 mg).